Propagation of chaos in Fisher information: Regularity estimates

 \begin{rem} The hypotheses of Proposition~\ref{prop:Ik...Nk} imply in particular that there exist constants $c_{i,j}$ and $c'_{i,j}$ such that, for $i=1,2$, $j=1,2,3$ and all $v\in \mathbb{R}^d$,

 and

 \end{rem}

 On the other hand we will prove that the terms involving the derivatives of $b_1$ in the proof of Lemma~\ref{lem: I(m1|m2)} (this concerns the terms $H^{i,j}_1$, $H^{i,j}_3$, $H^{i,j}_4$, $H^{i,j}_6$, $H^{i,j}_8$ and $J^{i,j}_1$) are still well defined when $b_1$ is replaced by $b^{i,k}_1$ (recall \eqref{eq:def bi1}).
-More precisely we will prove the following Proposition.
+More precisely, dropping the dependency in time in our notations, we will prove the following Proposition.

 \begin{proposition} We have

 \end{proposition}